 Kava has not been reported to damage any parts of the body.
 For a brief period, a small group of people reported liver problems after drinking kava.
 While they were harmed, it was not by superior quality kava.
-They had taken tudei kava, also called ignoble kava, which is not safe.

 This misunderstanding bruised the reputation of kava for a while.
 In recent times, with the truth being spread and myths being dispelled, kava is regaining its popularity.

 A 2015 report stated a link between kava and liver toxicity is rare at best.
 The question surrounding kava and liver damage was exaggerated heavily and is considered by many to be a misunderstanding.

 The truth is that ignoble kava, or that made from stems and leaves, was exported under false pretenses.
 Someone trying to make quick money exported bad kava.
 These less than quality versions of kava did cause damage to some people who ingested it.

 The number of people who were effected were less than one hundred.
 That number is minute when you consider the millions of people enjoying kava every day.